sodium410/privesc/linux.md

 Linux Exploit Suggester - https://github.com/mzet-/linux-exploit-suggester
 Try run this if nothing on linpeas !!  suggests potential cve's – meterpreter can auto exploit - load suggester !

-**Kernel Exploits**:  Kernel is an interface between software and hardware.
+# Kernel Exploits:  Kernel is an interface between software and hardware.
 Note: Kernel exploits can cause system instability so use caution when running these against a production system.
 And some work out of the box and some require modification.
 Google kernel/OS version to find any ..
 uname -a   //print kernel version